Singapore Grand Prix: 2023

-The 2023 Singapore Grand Prix is expected to have major changes in the layout, with Turns 16–19 set to be temporarily removed to facilitate the construction of NS Square.
-Instead, there will be a new flat-out section until turn 16 (currently turn 20), with number of laps increasing from 61 to 63 and lap times to decrease by approximately twenty seconds.
-Race distance is expected to be covered by one half an hour unlike previous editions usually lasting until the two hours time limit.
+The Grand Prix had major changes in the layout, with turns 16–19 removed to facilitate the construction of NS Square.
+Instead, there was a new flat-out section until turn 16, former turn 20, with number of laps increased from 61 to 62 and lap times decreased by approximately ten seconds.
+Race distance was expected to be covered by an hour and a half unlike previous editions usually lasting until the two hours time limit.